gouiferda/dell-5400-hackintoch/README.md

 Audio jack Issues | Execute the JACK_FIX script (exists in this repo /FIXES folder) Issues with trackpad (no zoom​ gesture, lag) | Use a usb mouse Mouse double clicking | Execute the MOUSE_FIX script (exists in this repo /FIXES folder), The script will ruin the trackpad to revert its changes execute the REVER_MOUSE script
-No touch screen | Coming soon
-No HDMI | N/A
+No touch screen | Execute the INSTALL_TOUCH script (exists in this repo /EXPEREMENTAL folder) No HDMI | N/A
 No SD card reader | N/A